wp-plugins/advanced-custom-fields-categories/readme.txt

 **Requires ACF 4.0 and above**

 = Usage =
 Use get_field function or get_sub_field function if inside a repeater field.
+Returns taxonomy object.

 == Installation ==